-Francisco H. G. Ferreira is a Senior Adviser in the World Bank’s Development Research Group, where he oversees the Bank’s research programs on poverty and inequality.
+Francisco H. G. Ferreira was the former Acting Director for Development Policy in the DEC Vice Presidency and Research Advisor in the World Bank’s Development Research Group, where he oversaw the Bank’s research programs on poverty and inequality.
 He was formerly the Bank’s Chief Economist for the Africa Region, and has also served as Deputy Chief Economist for Latin America and the Caribbean, and as co-Director of the World Development Report 2006, on Equity and Development.
 Francisco is also a non-resident Research Fellow at the Institute for the Study of Labor (IZA, Bonn), and has published widely in the fields of poverty and inequality in developing countries.
 He was awarded the Haralambos Simeonides and the Adriano Romariz Duarte Prizes by the Brazilian Economic and Econometric Societies respectively, and the Kendricks Prize by the International Association for Research in Income and Wealth.
 Francisco serves on the editorial boards of the Journal of Economic Inequality (where he was previously Editor in Chief), the Review of Income and Wealth, and the World Bank Economic Review.
 Francisco has taught at the Catholic University of Rio de Janeiro and at the Paris School of Economics.
 He was born and raised in São Paulo, Brazil, and holds a Ph.D. in Economics from the London School of Economics.
+He is now the Amartya Sen Professor of Inequality Studies and Director (designate) at the London School of Economics.